top of page

 Summing It Up

-After the creation of this tool, it became clear to the board that a deeper inspection of the problem was necessary.
-The especially large bills were discovered to be the result of a major energy leak, where two different opposing energy systems (steam and air conditioning) were heating and cooling the same area for the past two months, fighting each other to keep the temperature at baseline.
-It was clear that without the tool it would have taken even more time to uncover the underlying issue, costing the board and the owners dearly.
-It's very rare that a corporation uses these types of analytics for their utility bills which we see as a hole in the system, and which inspired us to create this tool.
-We hope it's as useful to you as it has been for us!
+After using the tool, the board quickly realized that a deeper investigation was necessary.
+The unusually high bills were traced back to a major issue: two opposing energy systems (steam and air conditioning) had been simultaneously heating and cooling the same area for the past two months, working against each other to maintain a baseline temperature.
+Without the tool, uncovering this underlying problem would have taken much longer, costing both the board and the owners significantly.
+It's rare for corporations to use this type of analytics for their utility bills, which we see as a gap in the system - one that inspired us to develop this tool.
+We hope it proves as valuable to you as it has been for us!

 Comments